 How To Prepare

-With the 1st of October creeping up on us, it is important that you are prepared for the VAT reverse charge to enable continuous smooth running of your business’s cash flow and operations.
+With the 1st of October looming in the distance, it is important that you are prepared for the VAT reverse charge to enable continuous smooth running of your business’s cash flow and operations.
 You can prepare by:

 - Investigating if the reverse charge will affect your sales or purchases

 - Updating all your construction accounting software so it is current